leovandriel/patch-openai/README.md

 * Find the `request` method and insert a `request_without_cache` method and a `request_with_cache` replacement.
 * Cache all invocations int `/cache` folder, unless `stream=True`.
-* Cache all request and reponse data, *including API key*.
+* Cache all request and response data, *including API key*.

+Undo changes:

+    python -m restore

+This will restore a backup of the original source file.

 ## License